NEW BEDFORD BLUE LANE:

 Ave.
 Trail begins on your left.
 Plaza parking lot right.

 The New Bedford Blue Lane is a series of interconnected trails in New Bedford.
 Currently it is comprised of the New Bedford Covewalk which connects to the Saulnier Memorial Bike Trail, which in turn connects to the New Bedford Harborwalk.
-The Acushnet River Connecter Path currently consists of Bike Lanes, paved paths and on-road sections traveling north form the New Bedford Harborwalk parallel to the Acushnet River.
-More trails north along the river are planned for the future.
+The JFK Blvd Bike Path travels north from New Bedford Harborwalk to Historic downtown New Bedford.
 You may also utilize this Path to connect to Fairhaven's Phoenix Bike Trail .
-If you have time, I would defiantly visit the New Bedford Historic District, located off Route 18 in New Bedford.
+If you have time, I would defiantly visit the New Bedford Historic District, located off JFK Blvd (Route 18) in New Bedford.
 There is a National Historical Park Visitor's Center located there as well.
 For more information check out; NEW BEDFORD-NPS .
+North of I-95 will be the future Acushnet Riverwalk along the river.

 The New Bedford Blue Lane is part of the larger South Coast Bikeway , a planned 50-mile continuous system of bike paths and bike lanes that will connect Rhode Island to Cape Cod.
 Cities and towns included in this plan are Swansea, Somerset, Fall River, Westport, Dartmouth, New Bedford, Fairhaven, Mattapoisett, Marion, Wareham and Bourne.
 Several segments of the bikeway already exist in Swansea, Fall River, New Bedford, Fairhaven and Mattapoisett.